 - a clogged pipe or stuck elevator

-These are just a few of the ways I’ve seen dreams translate airway obstruction into symbolic imagery; the possibilities are legion.
+These are just a few of the ways I’ve seen dreams translate airway obstruction to symbolic imagery; the possibilities are legion.

 A Dream that Screams “Sleep Apnea!”